 Gmail is the fastest-growing and most actively used internet service provider (ISP), with over 1.2 billion users worldwide.
-What’s more, according to Yes Lifecycle Marketing data, Gmail accounts for 30 percent of all brands’ email subscribers — a number that has nearly doubled since 2013.
+What’s more, according to Yes Marketing data, Gmail accounts for 30 percent of all brands’ email subscribers — a number that has nearly doubled since 2013.

 Gmail’s dominance and constant innovation have redefined Email Marketing best practices and significantly impacted marketers’ ability to reach subscribers.
 Gmail is incredibly protective of its users.
 In fact, Gmail enforces high standards for senders, making it difficult to spammers to reach its users.
 It also requires senders to authenticate and encrypt emails, and follow data hygiene best practices.

 Given Gmail’s growth and popularity, it’s crucial for marketers to understand and adhere to best practices to maintain a positive sender reputation and ensure their messages reach subscribers.